deeplearning4j/deeplearning4j/continuousrestrictedboltzmannmachine.md

 Those additional algorithms and their combinations layer by layer can vary.
 The most effective CRBM we've found employs a Gaussian transformation on the visible, or input, layer, and a rectified-linear-unit tranformation on the hidden layer.
 We've found this particularly useful in [facial reconstruction](../facial-reconstruction-tutorial.html).

+*A brief aside on transformations: We've found that Gaussian transformations do not work well on hidden layers, which are where the reconstructions happen; i.e. the layer that matters.
+Rectified-linear-unit transformations are capable of representing more features than binary transformations do.*

 ### parameters

 See also [the parameters common to all single-layer networks](../singlelayernetwork.html).